-- Cuttings
+- ° Cuttings

 - Embankments and shallow structural foundations on residual soils

 - Embankments on soft ground

 - Major Structures

+Cut/fill interface

 - Cut/fill interface

 The requirements given below are general guidelines which may be altered by the SO.
 Special requirements for sampling are given in Appendix 2.